 A core part of that method is that is that it is OK to add a lot of potential user stories for each step, without having to commit to build them.
 Because of this, it often makes sense to add only the user stories from first one or two iterations of a user story map to Jira.
 The other user stories can stay in the user story map and be referred to later.

-To continue to add details to the user stories in epic and to have clear point to refer to so the ideas don't get lost, it often makes sense to work in a feature document.
+To continue to add details to the user stories in epic and to have clear point to refer to so the ideas don't get lost, it often makes sense to work in a feature document (also known as a product requirements document, or a PRD).
 For such feature documents it is valuable to use an outliner, as that allows for a combination of structure and speed.
 Delibr is an outliner specifically made for this use case, and also integrates seamlessly with Jira.

 To illustrate the point of what to put in Jira and what not to, let's take an example of a common feature.

 It is common to build a feature to let users add comments.
 This typically arises from a need for users to interact or collaborate.
 When this comes up, users often come with a wish list of adjacent features, like "mention user", "reply to comment", "resolve comment", "upload images to comments".